munificent/craftinginterpreters/book/strings.md

 ^code parse-string

 This takes the string's characters <span name="escape">directly</span> from the lexeme.
-The `+ 1` and `- 2` parts trim the leading and trailing quotation marks from the lexeme.
+The `+ 1` and `- 2` parts trim the leading and trailing quotation marks.
 It then creates a string object, wraps it in a Value, and stuffs it into the constant table.

 <aside name="escape">